Pablo Pietrobelli

-Pablo Andrés Pietrobelli (born June 14, 1980 in Bahía Blanca, Buenos Aires) is an Argentine javelin thrower.
+Pablo Andrés Pietrobelli (born 14 June 1980) is an Argentine javelin thrower.
 He won the bronze medal for his category at the 2006 Ibero-American Championships in Ponce, Puerto Rico, with a throw of 72.50 metres.
-In 2007, he set both his personal best throw and a national record of 79.45 metres by winning the gold medal at the South American Grand Prix in Bogota, Colombia.
+In 2007, he set both his personal best throw and a national record of 79.45 metres by winning the gold medal at the South American Grand Prix in Bogotá, Colombia.

 Pietrobelli represented Argentina at the 2008 Summer Olympics in Beijing, where he competed for the men's javelin throw.
 He placed thirty-fourth overall in the qualifying rounds, with a throw of 69.09 metres, failing to advance into the final.